axydavid/QuizWorld/README.md

 and therefore remedy the problem before it's too late.
 The analytics can be displayed very flexibly allowing easy and intuitive visualizations of results such as a specific class or group but also per individual student and also the history up until that point.
+There was also basic analysis for each of the individual students where the algorithm would automatically identify specific topics and/or question that would help the student improve their overall performance.

 There are 2 modes of quizes:
 - Practice,